-Every shareholder has the right to require that the Company redeem his shares on any Dealing Day unless the value of shares which a shareholder wishes to redeem will mean that the shareholder will hold shares with a value less than the required minimum holding, in which case the shareholder may be required to redeem his entire holding.
+Every Shareholder has the right to require that the Company redeem their Shares on any Dealing Day unless the value of Shares which a Shareholder wishes to redeem will mean that the Shareholder will hold Shares with a value less than the required minimum holding, in which case the Shareholder may be required to redeem their entire holding.

-Requests to redeem Shares may be made in writing to the Administrator at the address set out in Appendix 7.
-The ACD may also, at its discretion and by prior agreement, accept instructions to redeem shares from FCA regulated entities by telephone on 0333 300 0375 or by fax.
+Requests to redeem Shares may be made in writing to the Administrator at the address set out in Appendix 9.
+The ACD may also, at its discretion and by prior agreement, accept instructions to redeem Shares from FCA regulated entities by telephone on 0333 300 0375 or by fax.
 The ACD may accept requests to sell or transfer Shares by electronic communication (please refer to paragraph 14.6.
 Electronic communication does not include email.
 Telephone calls may be recorded by the ACD, its delegates, their duly appointed agents and any of their respective related, associated or affiliated companies for record keeping, security and/or training purposes, please see paragraph "Telephone Recordings" below for further information.